 "Combining all this information, we discovered that the bite force of Andalgalornis was a little lower than we expected and weaker than the bite of many carnivorous mammals of about the same size," Frederico Degrange, of the Museo de La Plata and lead study author, said in a prepared statement.

-Based on the skull structure alone (not taking into account other jaw or head muscles), the researchers estimated Andalgalornis to have a bite force of about 133 Newtons, which is only slightly more than that of the relatively slight South American gray fox (Pseudalopex griseus).
+of ancient terror bird with large hooked beak" />Based on the skull structure alone (not taking into account other jaw or head muscles), the researchers estimated Andalgalornis to have a bite force of about 133 Newtons, which is only slightly more than that of the relatively slight South American gray fox (Pseudalopex griseus).
 Many modern birds, however, also have relatively weak bite forces, such as the eagle's 50-Newton clamp, the researchers noted.

 "Andalgalornis may have compensated for this weaker bite by using its powerful neck muscles to drive its strong skull into prey like an axe," Degrange said.